SPRNGSMMR/livereloadify-script/README.md

 #### Options

 - `host`: (default `localhost`) is the address of the LiveReload server.
+- `local`: (default `false`) true if you wanna use your local ip address automatically, it will take over the host option unless no ip are found.
 - `port`: (default `35729`) on which the livereload server has been configured.

 ## Testing